FusionAuth/fusionauth-import-scripts/wordpress/README.md

-# Stytch to FusionAuth user migration data and scripts
+# WordPress to FusionAuth user migration data and scripts

 ## How to use these scripts

-Please see the article on Stytch migration in the FusionAuth documentation at https://fusionauth.io/docs/lifecycle/migrate-users/bulk/stytch.
+Please see the article on WordPress migration in the FusionAuth documentation at https://fusionauth.io/docs/lifecycle/migrate-users/provider-specific/wordpress.